 - -t table | --table=table

-- Dump only tables (or views or sequences) matching the table pattern.
+- Dump only tables (or views or sequences or foreign tables) matching the table pattern.
 Specify the table in the format schema.table.

 - Multiple tables can be selected by writing multiple -t switches.

 Also, the table parameter is interpreted as a pattern according to the same rules used

 by psql's \d commands, so multiple tables can also

 be selected by writing wildcard characters in the pattern.
 When using wildcards, be

 careful to quote the pattern if needed to prevent the shell from expanding the

 wildcards.
 The -n and -N switches have no effect

 when -t is used, because tables selected by -t will